The governance of the State

 No hay anuncios

-A clear indicator of the sector's boom is that specific training is beginning to emerge, such as that promoted by AP Institute, an academic entity chaired by Joan Navarro, for many years a recognized professional in public affairs.
-This same entity notes a 25% growth in the sector, with a state-level forecast of 200 million euros in business volume by 2030 and about 5,000 active professionals.
+A clear indicator of the sector's rise is the emergence of specific training, such as that promoted by AP Institute, an academic entity chaired by Joan Navarro, for many years a recognized professional in public affairs.
+This same entity reports a 25% growth in the sector, with a state-level forecast of 200 million euros in business volume by 2030 and around 5,000 active professionals.